-ESE 188 Understanding Machine Learning (3) (TECH)
+ESE 188: Understanding Machine Learning (3)

 This is a course on the basics of machine learning.
 Students develop an intuitive understanding of the core concepts of machine learning including supervised and unsupervised learning, classification and prediction.
 The course provides a number of practical examples from a wide range of disciplines including biomedicine, social sciences, and engineering.
-(SBC TECH)
+The course does not require any prerequisites in engineering or computer science.

-ESE 201 Engineering and Technology Entrepreneurship (3)
+ESE 305: Deterministic Signals and Systems (3)